12 Low Maintenance Perennial Flowers For Your Garden

 6. Yarrow (Achillea millefolium)

 Yarrow, or Achillea millefolium, is a hardy perennial flower known for its delicate and feathery foliage and clusters of tiny flowers in shades of yellow, white, pink, or red.
-This plant is highly attractive to pollinators such as bees and butterflies, making it a great addition to any pollinator garden.
+The flat top clusters of the Yarrow flower make it easy for nearby pollinators to land on and feed.
+This is why you will often see butterflies attracted to Yarrow.

 Botanical Name: Achillea millefolium